If you like strolling empty sidewalks with little traffic, and only a few walkers, seven in the morning is good in Cuenca, Ecuador.

 It is a downhill jaunt from the end of Munoz Luis Cordero to the Parque Calderone.
 There are many General streets in this district but I remember Luis Cordero because at one end is Calle Munoz Vernaza, 3-46, where I reside for December 2015.

-The Dorado panaderia is operated by the nearby fancy El Dorado hotel and offers upscale breads and pastries, coffee and sandwiches.
+The Dorado panaderia I like to visit each morning is operated by the nearby El Dorado hotel and offers upscale breads and pastries, coffee and sandwiches.
 It has an upstairs where you eat or visit with friends and business associates, a clean bano on the bottom floor, modern decor, well presented baked goods.
-There are prongs to pick up your selections, and, once chosen, put them in a basket and carry them to the counter.
+There are prongs to pick up your selections, and, once chosen, put them into a basket and carry them to the counter.
 There, the sales person lifts baked goods out of your basket,with prongs, puts them into a bag and rings up the sale..

 One of the first things people ask me here is, ” Do you live here?, and, ” Do you like our city? ”